JennWithoutAI/rotatingRepo/README.md

 anyway, i just also realised this will inflate my "progress" on my activity bar, and THAT WAS NOT MY INTENTION.
 I made this just for fun to show off a bit of the github api in my [https://github.com/JennWithoutAI/homeDashboard](Dashboard) Project  (Will be updated soon but first gotta fix some more bugs before i publish this version)

+*Edit : Every Day i skip coding is a day not uploaded so its a way to track when i worked on my stuff in place of slacking off